Best 9-month CD rates - June 2023

 What To Know First

 Reaching your savings goals can be challenging, and having easy access to funds in a money market or savings account doesn’t help.

-As with other CDs, there’s an early withdrawal penalty.
-That may be enough to keep you from touching your deposits before your maturity date.
+If you struggle to keep your hands off your savings, a nine-month CD might be a good solution.
+As with other CDs, there’s an early withdrawal penalty, which may be reason enough to keep you from touching your deposits before the maturity date.

 With a nine-month CD, you’ll avoid tying up your funds for an extended period of time.
 What’s more, you’ll earn a higher rate of return than you would through most savings accounts or a CD with a shorter term.
 Calculate how much interest you could potentially earn when your CD matures.

 Bankrate’s picks for the top 9-month CD rates